chardoncs/libpgfe/README.md

 ### Implementation instances

-Beside, many existing implementation codes are referenced for the development.
+Meanwhile, some existing implementation repositories are referenced for the development.

 | Algorithm                     | Reference                                           |
 | :---------------------------- | :-------------------------------------------------- |